JSU Marching Southerners

 The audition season begins with an interest meeting in spring followed by a two-weekend audition process.
 Attendance of the interest meeting is not mandatory; however, if you cannot attend, contact us for the audition packet and detailed audition information.
 During the clinic weekend in the spring, the Marching Ballerinas’ dance styles are taught and applied to audition routines.
 At clinics, potential Marching Ballerinas will learn two audition routines: a traditional or kickline style that dates back over 50 years and is modeled after the Radio City Rockettes and a “modern” dance ranging in styles including jazz, character, and lyrical depending on the year and the season’s show theme.
 At the end of the second clinic day, candidates will participate in first cut auditions and approximately 50 candidates are invited to final auditions the following weekend.
 With the direction of a panel of highly qualified judges, the Marching Ballerinas will be chosen and posted after final auditions in the “boot” for all to see!

-If you are selected to be a Marching Ballerina for the upcoming Fall semester, you must register for the one (1) credit hour Marching Ballerinas/Colorguard course (MU 198 or MU 398).
+If you are selected to be a Marching Ballerina for the upcoming Fall semester, you must register for the one (1) credit hour Marching Ballerinas course (MU 198 or MU 398).
 MU 198 is for Freshmen and Sophomores.
 MU 398 is for Juniors and Seniors.

 Colorguard